Introduction to modules

 Each module supports taking arguments.
 Nearly all modules take

 key=value arguments, space delimited.
 Some modules take no arguments, and the command/shell modules simply take the string of the command you want to run.

-From playbooks, Ansible modules are executed in a very similar way:
+From playbooks, Ansible modules are executed in a very similar way.

 - name: reboot the servers command: /sbin/reboot -t now

-Another way to pass arguments to a module is using yaml syntax also called ‘complex args’
+Another way to pass arguments to a module is using YAML syntax, also called ‘complex args’.

 - name: restart webserver service: name: httpd state: restarted